-Cases of adverse skin reactions due to hypersensitivity have been reported during post marketing surveillance.
-In case of known hypersensitivity to any component of the gel, avoid the use of FINACEA Gel.
+Avoid the use of FINACEA Gel in patients with known hypersensitivity to any component of the gel.
 If hypersensitivity develops during treatment, discontinue FINACEA Gel and institute appropriate therapy.

 Skin irritation (i.e. pruritus, burning or stinging) may occur during use of FINACEA Gel, usually during the first few weeks of treatment.
 If sensitivity or severe irritation develops and persists, discontinue treatment and institute appropriate therapy.